DoTheEvo/selfhosted-apps-docker/zammad/readme.md

 Basic setup and use

-* Zammad does not really like to show dropdown menus, whenever you are filling information that should already be there, you need to write first two characters for something to pop up.
+* Zammad does not really like to show dropdown menus, whenever you are filling up some text field where various entries should popup, like list of organizations, you need to write first two characters for something to show up.
 * Create an organization.
 * Create a user as memember of this org.
 Give them email.
 * Check if there is a group in groups and if it has assigned email.
 * Test if creating a ticket will send notifications as expected.
-* Check triggers for lot of relevant options.
+* Check triggers for lot of relevant goodies.

 # Update

 While [Watchtower](https://github.com/DoTheEvo/selfhosted-apps-docker/tree/master/watchtower)
-might work for containers of the stack, might be prefered to just do backup and restore in a new git clone.
+might work for containers of the stack, might be preferable to just do backup and restore in a new git clone.

 # Backup and restore